Plants and trees and flowers Page 1 of 2

 How on earth do trees support themselves.
 No idea , but trees don’t just pounce out of the ground willy-nilly.
 Do plants and trees and flowers know what they are doing.
 I don’t mean that they themselves know , but am thinking in the same vain of does even our body know what it is doing to have a heart and lungs etc. We ourselves , that is the we in us , that we think that we are, doesn’t make the heart and lungs and so the actual tree most likely doesn’t make all of it’s parts like roots and leaves either.

 But in some sense the tree would have to have known before it itself existed that there was now available at some point millions of years ago , air with carbon in it that it could use to become a physical wooden tree.
 That in simplicity , we could say , is two phenomenas.
 That is , the air with carbon in it and a tree.
-Would evolution have a role in either.
+Would evolution have a role in either and then have them together to form a tree that grows.

 When we look at trees we might try to imagine how they evolved since they at one time did not exist.
 If we used random mutations and natural selection to explain them then there would have been a time when the trees had reached a certain height and because of their weight some would have toppled over.
 Then natural selection would allow the trees that didn’t topple over to go on and produce more trees that didn’t fall over.
 There would have been a point at which a tree could grow no taller.
 Different types of trees seem to know how far down their roots can go down in the soil that they are in to be able to take water and nutrients all the way up the trunk.
 That is a process.
 So as well as having a process and arranging the leaves to soak up the sunlight and a million other things, we surely cannot be satisfied that random mutations and natural selection is responsible for any of that.